isomerpages/nlb-biblioasia/_apr-2010/Chinese Dialect Groups and Their Occupations in 19th and Early 20th Century Singapore.md

 Thomas Braddell, “Notes on the Chinese in the Straits of Malacca,” [_Journal of the Indian Archipelago and Eastern Asia_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5007604) 9, no. 2 (1855), 109–24.
 (Call no. RRARE 950.05 JOU; microfilm NL25797)

-Thomas T. W. Tan, ed., [_Chinese Dialect Groups: Traits and Trades_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5681946) (Singapore: Opinion Books, 1990).
+Thomas T.W.
+Tan, ed., [_Chinese Dialect Groups: Traits and Trades_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5681946) (Singapore: Opinion Books, 1990).
 (Call no. RSING 305.8951095957 CHI)

 Thomas Tsu-Wee Tan, (Singapore: Times Books International, 1986).
 (Call no. RSING 301.451951 TAN)

-W. A. Pickering, “The Chinese in the Straits of Malacca,” _Fraser’s Magazine_ (October 1876), 440.
+W.A.
+Pickering, “The Chinese in the Straits of Malacca,” _Fraser’s Magazine_ (October 1876), 440.

 W. Bartley, “Population of Singapore in 1819,” _Journal of the Malaysian Branch of the Royal Asiatic Society_ 11, no. 2 (December 1933), 177.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 Walter Makepeace, Gilbert E. Brooke and Roland St. J. Braddell, [_One Hundred Years of Singapore_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4183132), vol. 1.
 (London: John Murray, 1921).
 (Call no. RCLOS 959.57 ONE)

-Yap M. T., “Hainanese in the Restaurant and Catering Business,” in [_Chinese Dialect Groups: Traits and Trades_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5681946), ed.
+Yap M.T., “Hainanese in the Restaurant and Catering Business,” in [_Chinese Dialect Groups: Traits and Trades_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5681946), ed.
 Thomas T.W.
 Tan (Singapore: Opinion Books, 1990), 78–90.
 (Call no. RSING 305.8951095957 CHI)

 Yen Ching-Hwang, [_A Social History of the Chinese in Singapore and Malaya 1800–1911_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4182822) (Singapore: Oxford University Press, 1986).
 (Call no. RSING 301.45195105957 YE)